The Secrets to Preserving Southern Racism

 Birminghamians would love for the embarrassment to fade and the memory to preserve the progress we’ve made.
 However, with writers like this who claim their hometown is Birmingham, but write spiteful, hateful words against us, I’m afraid the embarrassment reigns.
 If I could whisper anything to the rest of the world about that period in our history, it would be, “Don’t look!”
 Yet, this article seems eager to keep racism alive.

 Our city and state have come so far since the civil rights movement began.
-Here in Alabama, for the most part, white southerners of today are humiliated by those actions.
+Today in Alabama, white southerners are humiliated by those actions.
 We cringe at the thought of church bombs and grieve over the death of little girls caught in a shameful cultural war.
 WE KNOW IT WAS WRONG!
 And, most black people today no longer hold grudges against things done in previous decades.
 There may be a few radical whites who truly wish things would go back to the way they were before civil rights, but not the majority!
 And most people know that southerners of today are no more responsible for what Bull Conner did over 50 years ago than the military children of Tiananmen Square are responsible for that massacre.

 Alabama-Born Doesn’t Make You a Racist by Default